cmartinez131/word-drop/README.md

 #### Goal of the Game

 Build as many words as you can in 60 seconds!
 Drag your mouse over adjacent letters to form a word and release to submit it.
 Once a word is submitted, the used letters disappear, and new letters drop into place, creating fresh opportunities to score.
-The longer your words, the higher your score.
+You may also strategically remove single letters to help you form longer words.
+Longer words are exponentially worth more points.

 #### Features